daguenther/Z2A/Resources/Software Categorization.md

 In addition to classes of software, some resources are easier to work with then others.
 In addition to sorting programs by their class, I will also sort programs by their difficulty

 * Difficulty 1 Software - Easy to use by anyone without prior experience to the program.
-* D2 Software - Moderatly level of experience needed to use.
+* D2 Software - Moderately level of experience needed to use.
-* D3 Software - Hard to use without
+* D3 Software - High level of experience needed to use
+* D4 Software - Extreme level of experience needed to use

+All of these difficulty levels assume a basic working knowledge of computers.

+* WIP: develop an introduction to computers course